 In 2009, Gary and Mary West created the nonpartisan, nonprofit Gary and Mary West Health Institute, which conducts applied medical research to generate the evidence needed for healthcare providers, policymakers and communities to adopt models of care that better serve seniors and their families.
 The organization is committed to supporting and creating healthcare delivery models that improve care and access while reducing costs for our fast-growing, diverse population of seniors.

 Established in 2006 by Gary and Mary West, the Gary and Mary West Foundation is proud to be one of only six private foundations, out of 105,000 in the United States, solely focused on addressing the needs of vulnerable seniors.
-Since its inception, the foundation has awarded 400 outcomes-based grants totaling more than $175 million for programs that share the goal of enabling successful aging for our nation’s seniors, especially those who are the most vulnerable.
+Since its inception, the foundation has awarded 516 outcomes-based grants totaling more than $211 million for programs that share the goals of lowering the cost of healthcare to enable successful aging for our nation’s seniors, especially those who are the most vulnerable.